 Entering the European market for black pepper

 Food safety certification combined with reliable and frequent laboratory tests creates a positive image for pepper exporters to Europe.
 Sustainable production and implementation of corporate social responsibility standards will provide additional advantages for emerging suppliers.
-The strongest competitors to new pepper suppliers are Vietnam, Brazil, India and Indonesia.
+The strongest competitors to new pepper suppliers are Vietnam, Brazil, Indonesia and India.

 Contents of this page

-1. What requirements should black pepper comply with to be allowed on the European market?
+1. What requirements and certifications must black pepper comply with to be allowed on the European market?

 What are mandatory requirements?